dubitor/og-charts/README.md

 Creates a `dist/index.html` file with HTML, Javascript and CSS combined into a single file.

 For easy upload to a website hoster tool.

+## Adding dependencies

+Squarespace has a max file size of 400KB for code blocks.

+To keep build artefact size down, then, dependencies should be downloaded at runtime via a CDN `<script>` tag instead of included in the bundle (via `import` statements in JS files).

+Still install third-party libraries as development dependencies to benefit from IDE tooling.

+e.g. `yarn add <some-library> --dev`